Nethereum/OptimismTemplate/README.md

 Simple template to get started working with Optimism

 NOTE: WIP
-TODO: + Token withdrawl l2 to l1
+TODO:
++ Make a proper library
++ Create a submodule of optimism contracts
++ Deployment L1
-      + ETH bridge example
++ NFT test / example

 ## SETUP Local Environment
 The first thing is to setup your enviroment to run your local l1 and l2 chains